fatmamavis/HarmoniaKidsPrivacyPolicy/HarmoniaKidsPrivacyPolicy.md

 3. Confirm

 **After Deletion:**
-* ✅ All personal data permanently deleted within 30 days
+* ✅ All personal data is permanently deleted within 30 days
-* ✅ Hashed user IDs removed from systems
+* ✅ Hashed user IDs are removed from systems
-* ✅ Process is irreversible
+* ✅ Action is irreversible
-* ⚠️ **Important:** Subscriptions are not automatically cancelled!
-Must be cancelled separately from App Store/Play Store.
+* ⚠️ **Important:** Subscriptions are NOT automatically canceled!
+You must cancel separately from App Store/Play Store.

 ### 6.3 Inactive Account Policy
-* Accounts not accessed for **2 years** are marked as "inactive accounts"
+* Accounts without login for **2 years** are marked as "inactive accounts"
 * We reserve the right to delete inactive accounts after 2 years
-* No obligation to provide notification before deletion
+* We are not obligated to notify before deletion
-* **Recommendation:** If not using your account, delete it manually
+* **Recommendation:** Manually delete your account if you're not using it

 ## 7. Third-Party Services

 ### 7.1 Authentication Services
 **Google Sign-In and Apple Sign In with Apple**
-* **Data Collected**: User ID (hashed), email (optional)
+* **Collected Data**: User ID (hashed), email (optional)
 * **Purpose**: Secure login and account management
 * **Privacy Policy**:
   - Google: https://policies.google.com/privacy